-19. It is recommended that each of the Agencies be supported by an Advisory Council constituted as follows: the First Nations Chief (or their delegate) of any First Nation served by the Agency; a representative who is an accredited social worker with experience in First Nations communities named by the New Brunswick Association of Social Workers; and a representative named by the Minister of Social Development to be chosen from among the regional directors of Social Development services in whose region the Agency operates.
+19. It is recommended that each of the Agencies be supported by an Advisory Council constituted as follows: the First Nations Chief (or their delegate) of any First Nation served by the Agency; a representative who is an accredited social worker with experience in First Nations communities named by the New Brunswick Association of Social Workers; and a

-- 20. It is recommended that the Agency Director serve as the Secretary to the Advisory Council. - 21.
+- representative named by the Minister of Social Development to be chosen from among the regional directors of Social Development services in whose region the Agency operates. - 20.
+It is recommended that the Agency Director serve as the Secretary to the Advisory Council. - 21.
 It is recommended that each Advisory Council meet no less than twice annually to provide advice and offer outside expertise to the Agency Directors on policy matters, quality assurance, community needs and scope of services. - 22.
-It is recommended that the Office be legally incorporated and report to a Board of Directors consisting of twelve members constituted as follows: three First Nations Chiefs named by the three Advisory Councils; three First Nations representatives named by the three Advisory Council Chairpersons on the basis of their expert knowledge and demonstrated commitment to First Nations child welfare; one member named by the Minister of Social Development; one member who is an accredited social worker with experience in First Nations communities named by the Minister of INAC; one member who is an accredited social worker with experience in First Nations communities named by the Second Seco - 23.
+It is recommended that the Office be legally incorporated and report to a Board of Directors consisting of twelve members constituted as follows: three First Nations Chiefs named by the three Advisory Councils; three First Nations representatives named by the three Advisory Council Chairpersons on the basis of their expert knowledge and demonstrated commitment to First Nations child welfare; one member named by the Minister of Social Development; one member who is an accredited social worker with experience in First Nations communities named by the Minister of INAC; one member who is an accredited social worker with experience in First Nations communities named by the New Brunswick Association of Social Workers; one member named by the College of Psychologists of New Brunswick; one traditional Elder designated by the Elders Council; and one member named by the provincial Child and Youth Advocate. - 23.
 It is recommended that the Office's Executive Director serve as the Board of Directors' Secretary. - 24.
 It is recommended that the Board of Directors meet on a regular basis to provide direction and advice to the Agency Directors on policy matters, quality assurance, community needs and scope of services. - 25.
 It is recommended that the Office establish an Elders Council comprised of up to six traditional elders, two chosen by each Advisory Council who have a demonstrated and recognized expertise in child welfare matters.
 It is recommended that the Elders Council convene at least twice yearly to provide guidance, information and direction on cultural practices to the Office. - 26.
 It is recommended that the Office's Annual Report be published by August 31st of each year and be forwarded by the Board of Directors on that date to the fifteen First Nations Band Councils, to the provincial Minister of Social Development and to the federal Minister of INAC.